kyleoliveiro/scarab-core/README.md

 ## 📚 Documentation
-**API Documentation and guides:**<br>
+Read the API documentation and guides:<br>
 [**https://scarab.style/docs/**](https://scarab.style/docs)

 ## ⭐️ Features

 ### 🎨 Design token management
-Design systems consist of reusable key-value pairs called "tokens".
-Constructing user interfaces using only values defined by design tokens ensures visual consistency.
+***Design systems consist of reusable “tokens”.*** Each token has a name and a value associated with it.
+Constructing digital interfaces using only the values of tokens that are defined in a design system ensures visual consistency.

 Scarab provides a simple interface for managing design tokens.

 **Set and get design tokens**: